 - With the cordless drill, drive a 3-inch screw into the center hole of the hinge.

 - Replace the other two screws in the top and bottom positions.

 Similar to removing spacers from under the hinge, remove the hinge, then use the sharp blade of a five-in-one tool or a wood chisel to scrape away accumulated paint in the mortises or from the door jamb.

 The goal is to remove all paint and bring the edge of the door back down to bare wood, but not to remove too much wood.
 Do not use a utility knife or razor blade.

 Tighten Top of Door Jamb

 If you have tightened the door to the door jamb yet the door still sticks, drive a 3-inch screw to the top of the door jamb on the latch side.

 Remove the door from its hinges by removing the pins, then sliding the door off.
 Gently tap the three knuckles (the barrel-shaped portion that holds the pin) with a hammer.
 Buffer the hammer by placing a piece of scrap wood between the hammer and the knuckles.

-Do not try to bend the knuckles more than 1/16 inch.
+Do not bend the knuckles more than 1/16-inch.
 Otherwise, you risk misaligning the door with its other hinges.

 Sand the top edge of the door by hand or with an orbital sander.
 The sticking area will usually identify itself with prominent scuff marks.